 Test your AI module in a controlled environment or with a smaller group of users before full integration.

-This way, you’ll gather feedback and identify any problems before you deploy it in your product.
+This way, you’ll gather feedback and identify any problems before you launch your app.

-To sum up, taking a measured approach to AI integration is the best way to make the most of it.
+To sum up, taking a measured approach to AI app development is the best way to make the most of it.

 If you’re clear on its purpose and understand its limitations, you’ll get the most value out of it.